bwolmarans/bwaf-lab/README.md

 * manually test. then delete server and service.
 * examine the ansible playbook
 * Edit myazure_rm.yaml, change the string change_me to your unique ID.
-* ansible-playbook -i ./myazure_rm.yml ./bwaf-playbook.yaml --limit bwaf_tf_vmbwaf*
-* ansible-playbook -i ./myazure_rm.yml ./bwaf-dvwa.yaml --limit bwaf_tf_vmub* --key-file ~/.ssh/id_rsa --u azureuser
+* ansible-playbook -i ./myazure_rm.yml ./bwaf-playbook.yaml --key-file ~/.ssh/id_rsa --u azureuser
 * Find your BWAF public IP in the Azure portal
 * Use your web browser, browse to the BWAF, login, and verify in the BWAF GUI the WAF configuration look good
 * How did you know what password to use?
-* Verify that you can access the DVWA app by browsing to the Ubuntu box public IP address, port 8080, like this http://<Ubuntu public ip>:8080
+* Verify access to the DVWA app by browsing to the Ubuntu public IP, port 8080, i.e. http://<Ubuntu public ip>:8080
 * Login as user admin, password is password
 * Click “Create / Reset Database”
 * Click login at the very bottom of the screen